EnrightLab/Courses-and-Practicals/WTAC_RNA_Transcriptomics_2023/basecalling/README.md

 Because running guppy on a CPU is extremely low, many people find it easier to use the very fast instruction set and processing power (matrix compute) of a high-end graphics card.
 To do this you need a computer with a proper installation of a fast card with a CUDA instruction set version >6.1.

+GPU Prices range from $10,000 for a commercial A100 GPU to £150 for a low-end cuda compatible GPU.

 Compatible GPUs include:

+* A100 Data Centre GPU  8.9
 * GeForce RTX 4090	8.9
 * GeForce RTX 4080	8.9
 * GeForce RTX 4070 Ti	8.9